-Your slab can be as small as the shed that’s going to sit on it.
+Your concrete slab can be as small as the shed that’s going to sit on it.
 With the sheds we make at Designer Sheds, the minimum slab size is usually 2m x 2m (there may be some that are a little smaller… contact us if you have a smaller requirement).

 Shed Concrete Slab – Maximum dimensions

-BEWARE of “nominal sizing”
+BEWARE of “nominal sizing” when laying your base